 While it may not always be the first place you think to go for arthritis treatment, your local physical therapy practice offers effective treatments for reducing the discomfort caused by arthritis and returning you to full function.

 Arthritis treatment aims to reduce symptoms of pain and limited mobility in order to improve your quality of life.
-NYC physical therapists believe that your body is meant to move and they’ve dedicated their lives to just that goal.
+Top Brooklyn physical therapists believe that your body is meant to move and they’ve dedicated their lives to just that goal.

 Types of Arthritis

 While there are more than 100 different types of arthritis, some are more common than others.
 The two most common types of arthritis are:

 - Osteoarthritis.
 This is typically an acquired disorder.
 The disease breaks down the cartilage that cushions your joints.
 It’s common among the elderly after years of everyday use.
 Athletes who place an enormous amount of pressure on joints also may develop osteoarthritis.

 - Rheumatoid arthritis.
 This is an autoimmune disorder in which the body’s immune system attacks the linings of your joints.
 Rheumatoid arthritis often is genetic, but it can strike both children and adults.

 The sooner you can start physical therapy after symptoms of arthritis begin, the more likely you’ll be able to maintain strength, prevent permanent joint stiffness and preserve or increase strength in the surrounding muscles.